 When SAFe, short for Scaled Agile Framework, was first introduced to help large organizations implement Agile and enable them to adapt to the changes faster it naturally came with its own prioritization method too.

-Weighted Shortest Job First (WSJF) prioritization model helps calculate and understand what is the level of financial impact of not finishing the task or implementing the solution sooner than later.
+Weighted Shortest Job First (WSJF) prioritization model helps calculate and understand what is the level of the financial impact of not finishing the task of implementing the solution sooner than later.
 It's called Cost of Delay.

-This technique is build to speed up delivery of value in especially in large projects where the big queues of issues can build up and waiting times are getting longer and longer.
+This technique is built to speed up the delivery of value, especially in large projects where the big queues of issues can build up and waiting times are getting longer and longer.

 How to use WSJF method

-To calculate Cost of Delay and WSJF score we need to first assign four metrics to our priorities - Business value, Time criticality, Risk reduction and Estimated size.
+To calculate the Cost of Delay and WSJF score we need to first assign four metrics to our priorities - Business value, Time criticality, Risk reduction, and Estimated size.

 - 1 for Lowest value

 - 5 for Low value

 - 13 for High value